ronbecher1/Instagram-bot/README.md

 # Instagram-bot
-instagram bot that auto-likes your friend's posts.
+instagram bot that auto-likes your friends posts everytime they upload a post.